Harry Ramsden's: Expansion

 In 1988, the company, which still comprised the original Guiseley fish and chips premises, was bought by Merryweathers, led by Chairmen John Barnes and Richard Richardson.
 Barnes and Richardson led the transition of the business from a single restaurant in Yorkshire to an international chain.

 In 1989, following a decision by their bank to withdraw funding, the management floated the company on the London Stock Exchange.
-The public offer was over-subscribed by two and a half times.
-The next ten years saw rapid expansion throughout the UK and worldwide through company-owned and franchised restaurants.
+The public offer was over-subscribed two and a half times over.
+The next ten years saw rapid expansion throughout the UK and worldwide, through company-owned and franchised restaurants.
 Locations outside the UK included Hong Kong, Australia, Epcot and Saudi Arabia.

 A franchise deal with Granada motorway services to develop kiosk-style units ultimately led to Granada Ltd buying Harry Ramsden's for £20 million in October 1999.
-When acquired by Granada Harry Ramsden's comprised four company-owned restaurants, twenty-five franchises and sixteen Henry Higgins units.
+When acquired by Granada, Harry Ramsden's comprised four company-owned restaurants, twenty-five franchises and sixteen Henry Higgins units.
 Granada expanded Harry Ramsden's into motorway locations.
-Some franchise territories infringed onto motorways so Granada bought the franchises back.
+Some franchise territories infringed onto motorways, so Granada bought the franchises back.
 In 2000, Compass merged with Granada.
 Under Compass, the business was expanded into motorway service station kiosks, contract catering locations such as schools, Post Office canteens, Little Chef, Butlins, and Haven Holidays.
-The last Harry ramsdens on the motorway network, at Gretna Green, closed in August 2022.
+The last Harry Ramsden's on the motorway network, at Gretna Green, closed in August 2022.

-Also in 1999, the company began operating a quick-service kiosk in Walt Disney World's Epcot in the United Kingdom pavilion.
-Branded and operated by Harry Ramsden's the restaurant was added to provide a traditional fish and chips in time for the park's Millennium celebration.
-The branding remained until a renovation in 2006 when its name became Yorkshire County Fish Shop, a nod to the original UK restaurant.
-Despite the name change the location was still sponsored and operated by Harry Ramsden's until 2010.
+In 1999, the company began operating a quick-service kiosk in Walt Disney World's Epcot in the United Kingdom pavilion.
+Branded and operated by Harry Ramsden's, the restaurant was added to provide traditional fish and chips in time for the park's Millennium celebration.
+The branding remained until a renovation in 2006, when its name became Yorkshire County Fish Shop, in a nod to the original UK restaurant.
+Despite the name change, the location was still sponsored and operated by Harry Ramsden's until 2010.

+While earlier restaurant chains existed in the UK, such as Samuel Isaacs' chain of 22 fish and chip restaurants, the first of which opened in 1896, Harry Ramsden's website claimed their business to be "Britain's longest-established restaurant chain".